kristinehkim/react-portfolio-kkim/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to my instuctor, Michael Pacheco, the TAs, Nirav Venkatesan and Julius Dorfman, tutor, Anastasia Warren, and all of the learning assistants from AskBCS.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Kristine Kim - feel free to email me at kristinehkim@gmail.com!

 <!-- Optional -->